cnerg/cnerg.github.com/source/jobs/main.rst

   resources, Open Science Grid, and Amazon EC2.
 The tools will be implemented in PyNE for robustness and longevity.

-* **Systematic Study of Material Homogenization in Radiaiton Shielding** This project will include a number of numerical experiments to determine the impacts of homogenization on the results of Monte Carlo radiation transport simulations.
+* **Systematic Study of Material Homogenization in Radiation Shielding** This project will include a number of numerical experiments to determine the impacts of homogenization on the results of Monte Carlo radiation transport simulations.
 These will